(628)-272-0788 info@etutorworld.com

 Habitat

 Living creatures are collectively called as organisms.
 The place where organisms live is called a habitat.
 Habitat is a home that provides food, water, air, shelter, and other needs to organisms.
 Several kinds of plants and animals may share the same habitat.
-Put your knowledge to the test with this challenging 6th Grade Science Worksheet!
+Put your science knowledge to the test with this challenging 6th Grade Science Worksheet!
 Read each question carefully and choose the response that you feel is correct.

 Adaptation